The best Jurassic Park theme tune cover versions

-Because adding goat noises to any tune makes it immediately a thousand times better than tunes without goat noises all over them.
+Try not to have flashbacks to the T. rex v goat scene in Jurassic Park when you watch the version of the theme below. instead, reflect on the fact that adding goat noises to any tune makes it immediately a thousand times better than tunes without goat noises in them.
 You're so very welcome.

 Dr John Hammond, played by Richard Attenborough, is the brains behind the movie’s eponymous theme park.
 So an electric organ version (played on a Yamaha Electone, alas, not a Hammond organ) seems appropriate.
 At the risk of sounding sexist… ‘Clever girl.’

 This heavy metal version of Jurassic Park contains enough fossil-bearing rock to keep the most ardent palaeontologist happy.
 The face-melting begins at 1:40.

 This is how you turn John Williams's music into a truly beautiful cello sonata.
 And no-one got eaten by a dinosaur, so win-win all round.

 Dinosaurs ruled the Earth for 180 million years.
 It is difficult to conceive such a vast period of time.
 Perhaps this 1,000% slowed-down version of the Jurassic Park theme will help you with that.